leenathomas01/connector-os/experiments/EXP-01_bandwidth_constraint_test.md

 - Run cross-model comparisons

 **Everyone**
-- Star the repo
+- If this architecture proves useful in practice, feedback is welcome
-- Share results or extensions
+- Feel free to share results or extensions

 ### Quickstart
 To run EXP-01 locally: